ellotheth/pipethis/README.md

 ```

 Once you've picked an author, `pipethis` will go grab their detached PGP
 signature for the script.
-If `PIPETHIS_SIG` is not identified in the script,
+If `--signature` is not given on the command line,
 `pipethis` will tack `.sig` onto the end of the script location and try that
 instead.